architecture-building-systems/CityEnergyAnalyst/cea/optimization/flexibility_model/electric_and_thermal_grid_planning/README.md

    - Buildings connected to the DCN or not (for all the buildings in the scenario)
    - CAPEX total
    - Opex total

+7. The scripts also generate plots corresponding to the networks on streets in each `generation` folder